tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 ()
 {% endhighlight %}

-That's all that's necessary to make a Cabal package.
-With only 14 lines of code,
-you've already got more than `cabal init` provides.
+Now we've got a Cabal package with a library, which is more than `cabal init` provides.
+And we did it with less code!

 ## Executable

-Now that we've got a library,
-let's provide an executable.
+Let's provide an executable that uses the library.
-Like the library, this shouldn't live at the top level.
-Create an `executable` directory for it.
+It shouldn't live at the top level either, so create an `executable` directory for it.
+Unlike the library, don't name this after your package.
+Just call is `Main.hs` instead.

 {% highlight hs %}
 -- executable/Main.hs